Terms of Business

 10. INDEPENDENT CONTRACTOR

-10.1 Nothing in the Agreement shall have the effect of creating the relationship of employer and/or employee or of agency or partnership between the Client and MCL Medics.
+10.1 Save as expressly provided in this Agreement, nothing in this Agreement shall have the effect of creating the relationship of employer and employee or of agency or partnership between the Client and MCL Medics.

-10.2 At no time either during the continuance of the Agreement or after its termination shall the Client or MCL Medics have the authority to represent itself as the agent of the other or as being empowered to bind (whether contractually or otherwise) the other in any way.
+10.2 Save as expressly provided in this Agreement, at no time either during the continuance of the Agreement or after its termination shall the Client or MCL Medics have the authority to represent itself as the agent of the other or as being empowered to bind (whether contractually or otherwise) the other in any way.

 10.3 In the event that any provision of the Agreement is held to be void, invalid, illegal or unenforceable it shall be ignored and shall not affect the other provisions of the Agreement.